springernature/vpat/springerlink.md

 <br><br>
 The flyout "menu" component in the header of the older design has a fixed position which may prevent users browsing with high magnification from being able to access all items in the menu.
 <br><br>
 On pages located at checkout.springer.com, some footer menu items are removed for users browsing at high magnification, including the link to the Order FAQ.
-Users browsing with high magnification will be unable to access this content without returning to the main Springer website (_not_ the SpringerLink website).
+Users browsing with high magnification will be unable to access this content without returning to the main Springer website (<em>not</em> the SpringerLink website).
 </td>
 </tr>
 <tr id="headings-and-labels" valign="top">